GadgetAngel/MAX31865-SKR-V1-3-GUIDE/README.md

 Notice that for the GTR V1.0 board and SDSUPPORT enabled in configuration.h file, when Marlin executes, it will **first set the default hardware SPI bus number to SPI2 due to the fact that the variables in variant.h get read in first**.
 Then the file **pins_BTT_GTR_V1_0.h** gets read and **it changes the default hardware SPI bus to SPI1**.
 This is due to the **Marlin variable "CUSTOM_SPI_PINS" and SDSUPPORT being enabled in configuration.h file**, which is used to **override** the variant.h file SPI Marlin variables.

 ---
-## Additional Equipment that maybe necessary to obtain HARDWARE SPI for Adafruit MAX31865
+## Additional Equipment that maybe necessary to obtain HARDWARE SPI for Adafruit MAX31865 with the SKR V1.3 board (MCU board)

 11B.
 As stated in the above table for default hardware SPI bus you might need additional equipment to tap into the default hardware SPI lines.
 This section provides you links to find the extra equipment.